How to install a CD, DVD, or another disc drive

-Before installing the CD drive it is important that the drive have the jumpers appropriately set to Master, Slave, or Cable Select.
-For example, if this drive is being attached to the same cable as your hard drive, the CD-ROM drive needs to be set to Slave and the hard drive needs to be set to Master or Dual Master.
+Before installing the CD drive, it's important that the drive has the jumpers appropriately set to primary, secondary, or cable select.
+For example, a disc drive using the same cable as the hard drive should be set a secondary, and the hard drive needs to be primary or dual master.

-Note: If possible, it is recommended that if you are installing a CD-R or CD-RW drive that the drive be setup as the Master drive on the second IDE/EIDE interface.
-Have the drive as master can help prevent a buffer underrun when creating a CD.
+We recommend when installing a CD-R or CD-RW drive that the drive be set up as the primary drive on the second IDE/EIDE interface.
+Having the drive as the primary helps prevent buffer underruns when creating a CD.

-The CD-ROM should have two cables connected to it and may have an audio cable, which is the smallest of the cables, the CD-ROM audio cable (or sound card cable).
-When connecting this cable to the CD-ROM drive it should be a 3 or 4 pin cable connection (see above picture).
-Verify that the location that you are connecting this cable to is NOT the jumpers on the back of the drive; while it may be possible for the cable to connect to these pins, this could cause additional issues.
+The CD-ROM should have two cables connected to it and may have an audio cable, which is the smallest of the cables.
+When connecting this cable to the CD-ROM drive, it should be a 3 or 4 pin cable connection (see above picture).
+Make sure you are connecting this cable the cable plug and not the jumpers on the back of the drive.
+While it may be possible for the cable to connect to these pins, this could cause additional issues.

 Next, connect the 40-pin IDE/EIDE interface cable (large gray ribbon cable) to the back of the CD-ROM drive.
 This cable has one side of the cable that is red or blue indicating PIN 1.
-This side of the cable almost always points to where the power connects to the CD-ROM drive.
+This side of the cable often points to where the power connects to the CD-ROM drive.

 Finally, connect the Molex style power cable to the back of the CD-ROM drive.
-This cable is keyed therefore should only connect to the computer one-way.
+This cable is keyed, therefore it should only connect to the computer in one orientation.